 Staff members at the right properties are trained to treat everyone with courtesy regardless of the countless rotten eggs thrown at them by arrogant guests.
 They still have to maintain the lovely smiles and try hard to calm themselves down even if they feel like throwing a tantrum back at such guests.

-I remember seeing a really rude guest, shove her way into the queue of waiting people in a resort in Bulgaria.
+I remember seeing a really rude guest, shove her way into the queue of waiting for people in a resort in Bulgaria.
 She was just obnoxious to the lovely lady attending to everyone that was nicely waiting, but she served this lady with grace and decorum.

-I have come to realise that this is made possible by proper structures of training within these properties.
+I have come to realize that this is made possible by proper structures of training within these properties.
 Everyone knows his/her role and will not meddle in any other person’s business unless they have to.
 Unlike the small hotels, issues are not just handled by anyone.
 There is a hierarchy that has to be followed.

 You need to understand that these hotels receive dignitaries from all over the world.
 The last thing they would want is to mess up a client’s experience through careless responses since this might cost them so much.
 Staff members, therefore show courtesy to everyone – I wish airlines did the same.

 While journeying around the world, I have been to a number of less luxurious hotels and have been put off by their lack of variety when it comes to food.
 Their restaurants sometimes can serve too many local delicacies and very minimal international cuisines which can be a bit of a problem when feeding a 12-year-old.

 While local cuisines are always very delicious, there is a time during the trip when you just desire to feel more at home and eat something that you are used to, back at home – we call this ‘comfort food’.
 This is where these hotels fail since this only becomes a desire that cannot be fulfilled at these particular hotels.